1916 Auckland Rugby League season: Season news

+Club teams by grade participation

 End of season report

 At the end of the 1916 season a report was made on the season and it was presented to the Auckland Rugby League annual meeting in May 1917.
 It stated that the playing ranks had been severely depleted over the past season as over 600 players had joined the ranks of the military to fight in the first world war.
 There were 42 teams in total to compete across six grades (7 in the senior grade, 5 in second grade, 9 in third grade, 7 in the fourth grade, 8 in the fifth grade, and 6 in the sixth grade).
 Fourteen clubs were affiliated to the Auckland Rugby League with over 800 players in total.
 The Mangere, Remuera, and Northcote clubs withdrew from the competition due to so many of their players going to war.

 Significantly they secured the option of the Chinamen's gardens just off Stanley Street and this was to later be turned into Carlaw Park.

 It was suggested that the newly formed Garrison Artillery Club enter a first grade team however as there were already 6 teams competing there was a fear that it would weaken the existing teams.
 Otahuhu asked for Auckland Rugby League to request a special Saturday afternoon “train to be run to bring players, spectators and the general public to Otahuhu or Saturday afternoons” during the season.

 The Junior Advisory Board was J.J.
 Herrick, J.J.
 Bolger, V.M.
 Sommerville, W.E.
 Frost, G. Wrightson, B. Davis, W.J.
 Davidson (Hon.
 Sec), T. Fielding (Chairman), T.P.
 Boswell, P. Henry, W.J.
 Alderton, O. Grubb, W. Tole, and H. Scally.